Perl Elements to Avoid

 }

 You should avoid them all.
-Instead the proper way to read an entire file into a long string is to either use CPAN distributions for that such as File-Slurp or IO-All, or alternatively write down the following function and use it:
+Instead the proper way to read an entire file into a long string is to either use CPAN distributions for that such as Path-Tiny or IO-All, or alternatively write down the following function and use it:

 sub _slurp